-I have been fortunate enough to get chosen to use the Transportation Security Administration’s (TSA) expedited PreCheck security line, and it was great.
-PreCheck allows travelers to leave on their shoes, light outerwear and belt, keep their laptop in its case and their 3-1-1 compliant liquids/gels bag in a carry-on, using special screening lanes.
+The Transportation Security Administration’s (TSA) offers an expedited PreCheck security line.
+PreCheck allows travelers to leave on their shoes, light outerwear and belt, keep their laptop in its case, and their 3-1-1 compliant liquids/gels bag in a carry-on, using special screening lanes.

 PreCheck is available all eligible travelers, along with their children aged under 13 years old.
-After paying $85 for a card that lasts for five years, any traveler can go to an approved interview facility for screening.
-TSA accepts a credit card, money order, company check or certified/cashier’s check.
-The fee covers TSA's background checks, vetting analysis, associated technology and enrollment center costs.
+After paying a fee for a card that lasts for five years, any traveler can go to an approved interview facility for screening.
+TSA accepts credit cards, money orders, company checks, or certified/cashier’s checks.
+The fee covers TSA's background checks, vetting analysis, associated technology, and enrollment center costs.
 Holders of a Global Entry card are automatically enrolled in PreCheck.

 For travelers not enrolled in PreCheck, there’s still an opportunity to use it.
 The TSA uses its Secure Flight system to identify those who may be eligible for expedited screening using information already collected and provided to the agency by the airlines.
 This effort is used only on a flight-by-flight basis, and a TSA PreCheck indicator will be embedded in the barcode of a boarding pass that allows a traveler to use a PreCheck line.

 The TSA created PreCheck as part of an ongoing effort to move away what it calls “a one-size-fits-all approach to transportation security.”
-Travelers have the chance to use PreCheck lanes at security checkpoints at almost 400 airports and on Aeromexico, Air Canada, Alaska Airlines, American Airlines, Allegiant Airlines, Cape Air, Delta Air Lines, Etihad Airways, Hawaiian Airlines, JetBlue, Lufthansa, OneJet, Seaborne Airlines, Southwest Airlines, Sun Country, United Airlines, Virgin America and WestJet.
-But the TSA emphasizes that it will continue to incorporate random and unpredictable security measures throughout the airport and no traveler will be guaranteed expedited screening.
+But the TSA emphasizes that it will continue to incorporate random and unpredictable security measures throughout the airport and no traveler will be guaranteed an expedited screening.